Introduction

 Summarizing Techniques

 Learning to summarize texts is a skill that comes in handy in almost every subject, making it an essential skill for academic success.
-Summarizing helps students focus on the key ideas while ignoring the unnecessary details.
-This enhances retention of information, interpretation and analysis skills, and communication skills.
+Summarizing helps students focus on the key ideas while ignoring the unnecessary details, enhancing their retention of information, interpretation and analysis skills, and communication skills.

 There are various techniques that students can use to improve their summarizing skills, including:

-• Creating a list of keywords or phrases that captures the essence of the text.
+Creating a list of keywords or phrases that capture the essence of the text.

-• Rephrasing information in their own words by varying sentence structure and using different words.
+They rephrase information in their own words by using different sentence structures and different words.

 Tone and Voice in Reading